-Recruitment employs dual strategies-broad-scale advertising and focused contacts [7].
+Recruitment employs dual strategies- broad-scale advertising and focused contacts [9].
 Advertising has the potential to reach a wide audience and locate qualified individuals otherwise unidentified and also helps ensure that all candidates are given a fair opportunity to consider the position.
-Vacancies can be advertised in online job listings and e-mail distribution lists of professional associations.
+AAHSL lists on its web site postings of current vacancies for directors that are provided by the institutions.
+In addition, vacancies can be advertised in online job listings and e-mail distribution lists of other professional associations.
 Resources listing employment opportunities are available in online and sometimes print versions.
 The choices will depend on the characteristics of the job, but an effort should be made to notify a broad audience.
 Institutions may have additional requirements for recruitment.
-Recommendations for possible locations for postings have been compiled by AAHSL.
+Recommendations for possible locations for postings have been compiled by AAHSL and are included in this document.